-Here’s also a list of the most popular WordPress themes.
+Here’s also my list of some of the most popular WordPress themes.

-Make an introductory page where you share info about yourself and what your blog helps people with.
+Make an introductory page where you share a bit of info about yourself and what your site helps people with.
 Tell people what your purpose and mission are.
 Don’t be shy.
 Include a picture of yourself.

 - Who are you?

 - What do you do for your audience?